emer/axon/Rubicon.md

 ## Time / context specificity of PT activity vs. Stable maintenance

-There is a basic tension in PT maintained activity, which can be resolved by having two different PT layer types.
+There is a basic tension in PT maintained activity, which can be resolved by having two different PT layer types: `PTMaintLayer` (`PT` suffix) and `PTPredLayer` (`PTp` suffix).
 On the one hand, PT needs to maintain a stable representation of the stimulus and other context present at the time of initial goal activation (gating), so that learning can properly bridge across the full time window between the initial gating and final outcome.
+This is what `PTMaintLayer` achieves, using strong recurrent NMDA projections that stably maintain the gated activity state.
+The [pfcmaint](examples/pfcmaint) example test project tests this mechanism specifically, including the `SMaint` self maintenance mechanism that simulates a larger population of interconnected neurons.

 On the other hand, prediction of specific events within the goal-engaged window, and especially the prediction of when the goal will be achieved, requires a continuously-updating dynamic representation, like that provided by the CT layer, which is specifically driven by predictive learning of state as it updates across time.
 However, the CT layer is always active, and thus does not strongly distinguish the critical difference between goal engaged vs. not.
 Furthermore, anatomically, CT only projects to the thalamus and does not have the broad broadcasting ability of the PT layer.
 Electrophysiologically, there is plenty of evidence for both sustained and dynamically updating PT activity.
 As usual, these are not strongly segregated anatomically, but we use different layers in the model to make the connectivity and parameterization simpler.

-A reasonable solution to this situation is to add a new PT layer type, `PTPredLayer`, that represents the integration of PT stable maintenance and CT dynamic updating.
+The `PTPredLayer` represents the integration of PT stable maintenance and CT dynamic updating.
 This layer type receives a temporally-delayed `CTCtxtPrjn` from the corresponding `PTMaintLayer`, which also solves the timing issue above, because the temporal delay prevents activity during the CS gating trial itself.
 The PTPred layer is parameterized to not have strong active maintenance NMDA currents, and to track and help predict the relevant dynamic variables (time, effort etc).
 See [deep](DEEP.md) for more info.

 ## Extinction learning and goal inactivation